anzhelikasuchkova/Election_Analysis/README.md

 # Election_Analysis
-Practicing with Python
+Practicing with Python - Creating Electoral Analysis

 ## Overview of Project
 A Colorado Board of Elections has requested to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
+1. Calculate a total number of votes casted.
-2. Get a complete list of candidates who received votes.
+2. Get a complete list of candidates.
-3. Calculatae the total number of votes each candidate received.
-3. Calculate the total number of votes each candidate received.
+3. Calculate a total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+4. Calculate a percentage of received votes for each candidate.
 5. Determine the winner of the election based on popular vote.

 ## Resources
 * Data Source: election_results.csv
-* Software: Python 3.7.6, Visual Studio Code 1.50.0
+* Software: Python 3.10.1, Visual Studio Code 1.63.2

 ## Analysis and Challenges